XaeroVincent/freebsd-wine-wow64/README.md

 https://github.com/shkhln/freebsd-wine

-> This version also includes the https://gitlab.winehq.org/wine/wine/-/merge_requests/5213/diffs patch, which fixes Cyberpunk 2077, and some games based on the Unreal and Unity game engines.

 ## Known Issues:
 * 32-bit WineD3D performance is extremely poor.
 Please use Damavand with `WINE_D3D_CONFIG="renderer=vulkan"`, DXVK, or the Zink (OpenGL on Vulkan) Mesa driver for impacted 32-bit applications.
 * 32-bit OpenGL applications are currently limited to OpenGL 4.3.
 64-bit applications aren't impacted and have full OpenGL 4.6 exposed to them.